Automunge/AutoMunge/FamilyTrees.md

     #               as part of a custom_train entry

     #___________________________________________________________________________
-    #dtype_convert: this option is intended for the custom_train convention, aceepts boolean entries,
+    #dtype_convert: this option is intended for the custom_train convention, accepts boolean entries,
     #               defaults to True when not specified, False turns off a data type conversion
     #               that is applied after custom_train transformation functions based on MLinfilltype.
     #               May also be used to deactivate a floatprecision conversion for any category.